vergilius/js-tetris/README.md

 # js-tetris

-This repo contains core logic for kind-of-tetris game with simple examples how it can be used with popular engines.

-todo:
-- lets test core logic,
-- make another example with different engine,
+This repository is focused on core logic of tetris game, so you could use it with any game engine, or own custom solution for drawing.

+## Code

+- Application uses browserify, but it can be easilly changed to any other module loader.
+- Example shows how to use `Tetris` class, currently it uses `Phaser`.

+## Testing

+Run `grunt test`.